ccgcyber/flow-collector/README.md

 Use
 ---

-The use is quite simple just run the application and configure the network equipment to send the flows to the port defined in LOW_COLLECTOR_PORT.
+The use is quite simple just run the application and configure the network equipment to send the flows to the port defined in FLOW_COLLECTOR_PORT.

 Limitations
 --------------------

-* The application is only capable of receiving flows in version 1 and in version 5.
-In future versions will be implemented the ability to receive new versions.
+* The application is only capable of receiving flows in version 1 and in version 5. adjustments being made for version 9.
 * The application also only checks the TCP protocol flows with flags.

 Licensing